JackTemaki/MiniReturnn/README.rst

 No network helper functions are provided, all model logic has to be explicitly defined by the user.
 This is repository is intended to be a quick playground for custom experiments, for everything serious please use `RETURNN <https://github.com/rwth-i6/returnn>`__.

-General config-compatibility to RETURNN is kept, but technical details differ.
+General config-compatibility to RETURNN is kept, but technical details differ, especially regarding the Torch engine class.

 Removed features: